Kirloskar Pneumatic Company Ltd (BSE: 505283) Q3 2026 Earnings Call dated Jan. 23, 2026

 Thank you.

 Thank you.
-The next question is from the line of Saurabh from Oak Lane Capital.
+The next question is from the line of Sourabh from Oaklane Capital.
 Please go ahead.

 Sourabh Arya

 Yeah.
-Hi sir, just two questions.
-The first is could you explain this what exactly this non traditional order inflows are?
-Do we used to do similar business.
-In past and second will the margins.
-And working capital etc. Would be similar to our compressor business or it would be different.
+Hi, sir.
+Just two questions.
+The first is, could you explain what exactly these non-traditional order inflows are?
+Do we used to do similar business in the past?
+And second, will the margins and working capital, etc., be similar to our compressor business or it would be different?

 K. Srinivasan

-Okay, it’s an important question.
+Okay.
+So it’s an important question.
 So let me answer it.
 Why I’m not using the particular sector to which we supply is that we would not like to disclose the sector.
-We would like to still allow it to let it repeat before we talk.
-Okay.
-The product that we manufacture currently are a version of what we would have done before.
-It’s not that it’s a completely new product in the earlier days.
-It would have been an integration of parts that would have been procured from different vendors and put together for SMB testing.
-The current way that we manage gives us an advantage.
+We would like to still allow it because let it repeat before we talk.
+Okay?
+The product that we manufacture currently is a version of what we would have done before.
+It’s not that it’s a completely new product.
+In the earlier days, it would have been an integration of parts that would have been procured from different vendors and put together for assembly and testing.
+The current way that we manufacture gives us an advantage, and that’s why we’re seeing this kind of scale.
+Otherwise, we wouldn’t get this volume.
+The current way we manufacture is we do almost everything entirely within the factory, which means we forge, we cast, we machine, we do all the other work.
+There is a heat treatment, there are so many other things: honing, finishing, grinding, blah-blah, everything — and then we assemble, test the product, and deliver.

 Sourabh Arya